Elastic vs. Plastic Deformation: Understanding Material Limits

 🎧 Prefer to listen?
 Play the audio version:

-Key Factors That Influence Deformation
+Key Factors That Influence Deformation Behavior

-• Material composition
+• Material composition and base alloy chemistry

-• Internal grain structure
+• Internal grain structure and grain boundary characteristics

-• Temperature during loading
+• Temperature at the time of loading

 • Rate at which force is applied

-• Presence of impurities
+• Presence of impurities or inclusions

-• Heat treatment history
+• Heat treatment history and residual stress state

-• Stress concentration areas
+• Stress concentration areas such as notches, holes, or sharp corners

 How the Elastic Region Behaves